• What is Copywriting?

 5. Focus on Your Top Ideas

-Toward the end of your brainstorming process, you’ll need to review all of your ideas and compare them against the brief.
+Toward the end of your brainstorming process, you’ll need to review all your ideas and compare them against the brief.
 Which measure up best to the needs of the project?
 If you’ve been tasked to come up with a few different concepts, you’ll probably want to select a few along the spectrum from “safe” to “out there.”

 You may opt to choose two or three concepts to explore.
 As you dig in, you may find that one idea is the strongest and present that to your client.
-Or you may find a couple of ideas are strong and present your client two options.
+Or you may find a couple of ideas are strong and present your client with two options.
 You always want to go to your client with your recommendation.
-Remember: you can always save the others in your back pocket if a client asks if you explored other angles!
+Remember: You can always save the others in your back pocket if a client asks if you explored other angles!

-Your turn!
 Are there any other questions you always ask yourself while brainstorming/concepting?
 Let us know in the comments below!

-Last Updated on August 18, 2022
+Last Updated on October 3, 2024

-Filed Under: Copywriting Tips, Mindset & Professional Development
+Filed Under: Copywriting Tips, Mindset & Professional Development Tagged With: copywriting ideas

 Interested in Copywriting?
 Get our Free Video Training!